paularintaharri/OpenWeatherApp/README.md

 - Deploy the project to run on a cloud platform such as Heroku.
 - Generally add more tests.
-- Fetch and use more weather data from the [Visual Crossing API].
+- Fetch and use more weather data from the Visual Crossing API.
 - Integrated Docker into the project.